 Susan S. Szenasy the chief editor of Metropolis , the New York City-based magazine of architecture, culture, and design.
 During her 20 years as Editor-in-Chief, the magazine has gained international recognition and has won numerous awards.
 Szenasy is the author of several books on design, including The Home and Light .
 She is a frequent lecturer and panel moderator on broad-ranging design topics including, most recently, the internationally web-cast 2010 Imperative conference on sustainable design.
 Szenasy facilitates Metropolis’sConferences series including Wonderbrands, Wonderbrands West, Net@Work,Business UnUsual, Teaching Green and Design Entrepreneurs.
 She is the co-founder of R.Dot (Rebuild Downtown Our Town), a coalition of New Yorkers who came together after the 9/11 tragedies to contribute their expertise to building the 21 st -century metropolis at the site of the former World Trade Center.

-AFTER TASTE 1 was organized by Kent Kleinman and Lois Weinthal of the Department of Architecture, Interior Design and Lighting at Parsons The New School for Design and made possible with the support of the Office of the Dean, Parson The New School for Design.
+AFTER TASTE 1 was organized by Kent Kleinman and Lois Weinthal of the Department of Architecture, Interior Design and Lighting at Parsons School of Design and made possible with the support of the Office of the Dean, Parsons School of Design.